Hezekiah: Archaeological record

-A lintel inscription, found over the doorway of a tomb, has been ascribed to his secretary, Shebnah.

-LMLK stored jars along the border with Assyria "demonstrate careful preparations to counter Sennacherib's likely route of invasion" and show "a notable degree of royal control of towns and cities which would facilitate Hezekiah's destruction of rural sacrificial sites and his centralization of worship in Jerusalem".
+Storage jars with the so-called "LMLK seal" may "demonstrate careful preparations to counter Sennacherib's likely route of invasion" and show "a notable degree of royal control of towns and cities which would facilitate Hezekiah's destruction of rural sacrificial sites and his centralization of worship in Jerusalem".
 Evidence suggests they were used throughout his 29-year reign.

 There are some bullae from sealed documents that may have belonged to Hezekiah himself.

-In 2015, Eilat Mazar discovered a bulla that bears an inscription in ancient Hebrew script that translates as: "Belonging to Hezekiah [son of] Ahaz king of Judah."
+In 2015, Eilat Mazar discovered a bulla bearing an inscription in ancient Hebrew script that translates as: "Belonging to Hezekiah [son of] Ahaz king of Judah."
 This is the first seal impression of an Israelite or Judean king to come to light in a scientific archaeological excavation.
 While another, unprovenanced bulla of King Hezekiah was known, this was the first time a seal impression of Hezekiah had been discovered in situ in the course of actual excavations.

 Archaeological findings like the Hezekiah seal led scholars to surmise that the ancient Judahite kingdom had a highly developed administrative system.
-In 2018 Mazar published a report discussing the discovery of a bulla which she says may have to have belonged to Isaiah.
+In 2018, Mazar published a report discussing the discovery of a bulla which she says may have to have belonged to Isaiah.
 She believes the fragment to have been part of a seal whose complete text might have read "Belonging to Isaiah the prophet."
-Several other biblical archaeologists, including George Washington University's Christopher Rollston have pointed to the bulla being incomplete, and the present inscription not enough to necessarily refer to the biblical figure.
+Several other biblical archaeologists, including George Washington University's Christopher Rollston, have pointed to the bulla being incomplete and the present inscription not enough to necessarily refer to the Biblical figure.

-Two fragmented inscriptions mentioning Hezekiah have been discovered during excavations in Jerusalem.
-The fragments have been identified as monumental or dedicatory inscriptions, which, if accurate, would represent the only known example(s) of such an artifact made by an Israelite king.